-Learn More About Summary Divorce: Talk to a Lawyer
+Learn More About Eligibility for Summary Divorce: Talk to a Lawyer

 Divorce proceedings, even simplified ones, can be a difficult undertaking, emotionally and legally.
-You'll likely find that a consultation with an experienced divorce attorney could ease the process, often turning up potential problems before they arise.
+You'll likely find that a consultation with an experienced divorce attorney can ease the process and help to address potential problems before they arise.
 An experienced divorce lawyer will be able to answer your questions regarding eligibility for summary dissolution and more.